dogodigi/community_mapping/en/chapters/geodata_basics.md

 # The basics of geodata

 ## Objective
-Students will learn to **think in models**.
-They gather insight on what spatial data is, how it is collected and how it relates to regular data.
-After this day, they will have good insight on how to model real-world objects as data.
+Learn to **think in models**. gather insight on what spatial data is, how it is collected and how it relates to regular data.
+Get good insight on how to model real-world objects as data.

 ## Materials and equipment
-For students: None.
-For the teacher: The slides in the geodata section.
+None.

 ----